-Methodist University's Definition of a Credit Hour Policy
+Methodist University Definition of a Credit Hour

-Methodist University defines a credit hour according to federal guidelines, along with generally accepted practices in higher education.
+Methodist University defines a credit hour according to federal and regional accreditation guidelines, along with generally accepted practices in higher education.
 This definition applies equally at the undergraduate and graduate level.
 A credit hour is the amount of academic work represented by:

-- 1. A traditional face-to-face class, not less than one contact hour (50 minutes) of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work, including but not limited to reading, studying, conducting research, writing, performance practicing, rehearsals, and other learning activities each week for approximately 15 weeks of instruction for one semester or the equivalent amount of work over a different amount of time.
-The total amount of face-to-face contact required for one credit hour is 750 minutes. - 2.
+Not less than one contact hour of direct faculty instruction and a minimum of two hours of out-of-class student work for each week of approximately 15 weeks of instruction for one semester, or the equivalent amount of work over a different amount of time.

 At least an equivalent amount of work as required outlined in item 1 above for other academic activities as established by the institution including distance education, laboratory work, directed and independent study, internships, practica, student teaching, clinical rotations, physical education, studio work, and other academic work leading to the award of credit hours.